MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 To build the project you'll need to install an extension from the Azure DevOps Marketplace.

-For React Native projects do the following:
+For React Native projects do the following steps:

 1. In the upper right corner, click the Basket icon and select Browse Marketplace.